 Backup sets can back up to separate destinations or share a destination.
 Before creating multiple backup sets that back up to a single destination, please read these important considerations.

 For example, suppose Set A and Set B back up to an external hard drive destination.
 Set A has an exclusion indicating that files ending in .mp3 shouldn't back up.
-Even though you haven't specified this exclusion for Set B, MP3s from this set will not back up to the external hard drive.
+MP3s in Set B will back up to the destination normally, but will be deleted from the destination during archive maintenance, even though you haven't specified this exclusion for Set B.

 You need to enable the backup sets feature to start creating backup sets: